 Larissa Anderson is the Senior Producer of Wits.
 Prior to Wits, she launched and produced Marketplace Tech Report with John Moe.
 Anderson joined Marketplace after leading the Poetry Radio Project, an initiative that spanned many of APM's national programs including Weekend America, Marketplace, On Being, The Splendid Table, Performance Today and The Story.
 She honed her radio skills as an intern with American RadioWorks and an assistant producer of programs in the Minnesota Public Radio newsroom.
 Before her life in radio, Anderson taught English to adult language learners as well as high school English lit.
 She was also a grant writer, waitress and singer/songwriter.
 Anderson attended the University of Minnesota where she received her bachelor’s degree in English literature.
 She returned to her alma mater and obtained her master’s degree in English education.

 Music director John Munson wrote, sang and played in '90s cult favorite Trip Shakespeare as well as multi-platinum-selling hit-makers Semisonic.
-His current projects include founding and playing bass with jazzy revisionists (and hosts of the wildly successful annual Holiday Show at The Fitzgerald!), The New Standards, and his latest rock group, The Twilight Hours.
+His current projects include founding and playing bass with jazzy revisionists The New Standards and his latest rock group, The Twilight Hours.
 He's both funny and a snappy dresser.

 On vocals: Janey Winterbauer.
 A member of the dream-pop band Astronaut Wife, she has also lent her voice to Golden Smog, The Jayhawks, The New Standards, and many more.
 On vibes: Steve Roehm.
 Steve plays with The New Standards and The Twilight Hours as well as The Neighborhood Trio, and he teaches at MacPhail Center for Music.
 On drums: Richard Medek.
 Richard has appeared on rock tours (John Doe, Alternate Routes), Americana albums (Hacienda Brothers, Kelly Pardekooper), and ambient cacophony (Winthorp, with Teddy Morgan and Carl Broemel of My Morning Jacket).
 On pedal steel: Joe Savage.
 He’s recorded with Mike Doughty, The Jayhawks, Dan Wilson and more.
 Joe has a Lifetime Achievement Award from the Minnesota Rock/Country Hall of Fame, and he has two instrumental albums of his own.